ewanwalker/NeuroPath/README.md

 # NeuroPath

-Upload a brain MRI scan and explore the lesion in 3D — with predicted effects on downstream white matter pathways.

 Built on top of my [MSc dissertation](https://github.com/ewanwalker/Automated-Lesion-Masking-Script) on automated lesion delineation and tractography at Newcastle University.

 > **Status:** Active development